 What is the difference between atopic dermatitis and other forms of eczema?

 Atopic dermatitis is often used interchangeably with the term eczema, but all forms of eczema have different triggers.
-Atopic dermatitis is a harsher form of eczema that mainly forms in children.
+Atopic dermatitis is a harsher form that mainly forms in children.

 People living with AD can experience many different sensitivities for the duration of their life.
 Their skin will be dry and easily irritated.
 Those who suffer from AD are also at a higher risk for eye issues such as eyelid dermatitis or cataracts.